open-uem/openuem-docs/docs/02-Installation/01-Server/03-linux.md

 # 🐧 Linux

+A Postgres database with a user and password and sufficient permissions to create schemas in the database must be ready before proceeding with the installation.

+If you need help to install and configure the Postgres database server please visit the [Advanced Topics -> Postgres](/docs/Advanced%20Topics/postgres) section.

 ## 1. Debian based distributions

 The OpenUEM server components can be installed on a Debian 12/Ubuntu 24.04 machine using .deb packages available in OpenUEM repository.